THE coffee shops in this timeline does

-coffee shop on the scene - and the second in the same building.
+coffee shop on the scene in the same modernised building that was

 The Aroma Cafe Bar opened up on